naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 tags: ['guide']
 ---

-In this guide, you'll learn to find a way to query over JSON documents stored as CLOB objects in an Oracle database.
+Oracle added native JSON support in the version 12c, providing support for querying, indexing and transactions.
+It introduced a set of functions which can query a JSON document using [Oracle JSON Path Expressions](https://docs.oracle.com/database/121/ADXDB/json.htm#ADXDB6254), subject to certain [relaxations](https://docs.oracle.com/database/121/ADXDB/json.htm#GUID-951A61D5-EDC2-4E30-A20C-AE2AE7605C77), to match JSON attributes.
+In this guide, we'll explore some of those functions to query over JSON documents stored as CLOB objects.

 ### Setup

-> This guide uses
+> We'll use
 > - Oracle 12c

 If you've got Oracle 12c installed on your machine, you're good to go.
 If not, you can install it by downloading it from [here](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
 If you just want to try out this guide, login at [Oracle Live SQL](https://livesql.oracle.com) which provides a free Oracle environment for you to play with.

 > **Note** that the functions used in this guide are available only in Oracle 12c onwards.

-For the examples in this guide, you'll use data from mongoDB's [bios example collection](https://docs.mongodb.com/manual/reference/bios-example-collection/).
+For the examples in this guide, we'll use data from MongoDB's [bios example collection](https://docs.mongodb.com/manual/reference/bios-example-collection/).

 ### Table of Contents

 ## Create a relation

-Start by creating a relation that would store JSON documents as CLOB objects.
+Let's start by creating a relation that would store JSON documents as CLOB objects.

 ```sql
 CREATE TABLE BIOS (